hype-app/gestpay-api/source/includes/_wscryptdecrypt.md

 | ---- | :--------: | ----------- |
 | `ppSellerProtection` <sup><a href="#fn3" id="ref3">3</a></sup> | 1 | Parameter to set the use of a confirmed addresses |

-<sup id="fn3">3. **PayPal Seller Protection parameter**.
-In order to be able to activate the Seller Protection Option the merchants need to appropriately set "Fields and Parameters" in the dedicated section of GestPay Merchant Back Office.<a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup>

 - send all the shipment data in the `shipmentDetails` tag:

 | Name | max length | description |